futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 The plethora of resource about graphs in for imperative languages is not matched in the functional world, where adequate solution to the problem have surfaced only in the last 20 years or so and are restricted to the academic world.
-We started by analysing an unsatisfactory solution based on monads, then moved to a more satisfactory one that leverages monads only for perfomance reasons but had its roots in imperative programming and finally described a solution based on inductive graphs that manages to achieve an elegant, clear and modular solution by choosing a different representation for graphs.
-They also guarantee asymptotically optimal running times for most graph algorithms, provided that the implementation of some key operations is done efficiently.
+We started with an unsatisfactory solution based on monads, then illustated one that leverages ?? of functional programming languages but sill grounded in imperative programming and finally described a solution based on inductive graphs that manages to achieve an elegant, clear and modular solution by choosing a different representation for graphs.
+Also, graph algorithms based on inductive graphs guarantee asymptotically optimal running times for most graph algorithms, provided that the implementation of some key operations is done efficiently.

-On last observation is that one of the trade-offs to achieve elegant and modular graph algorithms seems to be shifting complexity from the algorithm itself to the data
-structures: implementing an inductive graph and active patterns is more complex than implementing an adjacency lists, and using a min-heap in the shortest path algorithm eliminates the need for bookkeeping when looking for the next cheapest path.